CharlesZoi/Music-Player/README.md

 # WeTunes
-"My music player, titled WeTunes, is designed to be inspired by Spotify.
-It is an imperfect responsive website, so the design may not fit some screen sizes, but it is optimized for 1920 x 1080 resolutions."
+"My music player, titled WeTunes, was inspired by Spotify.
+It is an imperfect responsive website, so the design may not fit to some screen sizes, but it is optimized for 1920 x 1080 resolutions."

-source file >> Assets
+source files >> Assets

 Features includes: